petershin/liferay-learn/docs/dxp/latest/en/process-automation/forms/developer-guide/developing-a-custom-form-field-for-liferay-7-2.md

    };
    ```

-   **Checkpoint:** The project is reconfigured to expect the 7.2 front-end framework, so you must replace the front-end of the form field project.
+   **Checkpoint:** The project is reconfigured to expect the 7.2 frontend framework, so you must replace the frontend of the form field project.

 1. Remove the existing `Slider.es.js` file and create these three files to replace it:
-   - `Slider.es.js`: the new slider component using the MetalJS + Soy front-end.
+   - `Slider.es.js`: the new slider component using the MetalJS + Soy frontend.

       ```js
       import 'dynamic-data-mapping-form-field-type/FieldBase/FieldBase.es';